tarunsachdeva/blog/_posts/2018-09-01-theme-days.markdown

 So, here’s a tentative list of the theme days.
 Hopefully this reduces the burden of choice and just like building a writing habit itself, puts certain parts of the process on autopilot.

-* Leadership Mondays, in which I’ll discuss topics around management and leadership in a software startup based on experience and learning.
+* Mental Model Mondays, to write about specific models and frameworks that I've found repeatedly useful.
 * Productivity Tuesdays, in which I’ll discuss topics centered around the theme of personal betterment and productivity.
+* Leadership Wednesday, where I’ll write about topics related to management.
+I'll likely use the same [latticework](http://tarunsachdeva.com/blog/frameworks/2018/08/29/mental-models-for-leadership.html) to structure topics here.
-* Tech Saturday, in which I’ll write about topics around the building software and my perspectives on how technology is changing our society.
+* Tech Thursday, in which I’ll write about topics around the building software and my perspectives on how technology is changing our society.
+* Finance Friday, where I'll write about all things related to building financial literacy and investing - an area of personal interest.

-On the other days, I’ll leave it open to other topics.
+On the weekends, I’ll leave it open to other topics.
 This might be too much structure already but I'm looking forward to reducing some burden of choice, and just write.
 I’m not sure.
 Let’s see.